Wreckage of USS Nevada, that survived Pearl Harbor and atomic bomb tests, discovered in Pacific Ocean

 It launched in 1914 and escorted the ocean liner George Washington, which carried president Woodrow Wilson as he traveled to attend the Paris Peace Conference at the end of World War I.

 The Nevada was the only battleship during the 1941 attack on Pearl Harbor to get underway, but was later sunk in shallow waters after being struck by five bombs.
-The USS Nevada lost 60 of its 1,500-member crew in the attack and 109 were wounded.
-But the quick-thinking crew was able to ground the vessel, stopping it from completely sinking.
+The ship lost 60 of its 1,500-member crew in the attack and 109 were wounded, but the quick-thinking crew members were able to ground the vessel, stopping it from sinking completely.

-Seaman Second Class Charles T. Sehe told the Associated Press in 2015 about his experiences aboard the vessel during that day.
-“We got hit by eight bombs, but still got underway — the only battleship to get underway,” he said.
+Seaman Second Class Charles T. Sehe told the Associated Press in 2015 about his experiences aboard the vessel during that day saying, “We got hit by eight bombs, but still got underway — the only battleship to get underway."

-The ship was salvaged and rejoined military service to sail to the UK for D-Day landing, according to Ocean Infinity.
-Later, the ship sailed to Iwo Jima in 1945 and played a role in the invasion of Okinawa.
-After later being assigned as a target ship for the Bikini atomic experiments of 1946, the ship was still able to survive.
+The ship was later salvaged and rejoined military service to sail to the UK for D-Day landings, according to Ocean Infinity.
+The ship then sailed to Iwo Jima in 1945 and played an important role in the invasion of Okinawa.
+It was then assigned as a target ship for the Bikini atomic experiments of 1946, and was still able to survive.
 In 1948, the USS Nevada was finally sunk by an aerial torpedo.

 Retired Rear Admiral Samuel Cox, Director of the Naval History and Heritage Command, called the Nevada an "unambiguous reminder of our Navy's heritage of resilience."